ten7/handbook.ten7.com/README.md

 go through these steps at your root:

 1. make sure you have Homebrew
-2. run `ruby --verions` if nothing some up run `brew install ruby@3.0`
+2. run `ruby --verion` if nothing some up run `brew install ruby@3.0`
 3. once ruby is installed, run `gem install --user-install bundler jekyll`
-4. if you get an error about evventmachine (1.2.7), run `gem install eventmachine -v '1.2.7' --source 'https://rubygems.org/'` at your root and a second time at the project root, and then `bundle install`
+4. if you get an error about evventmachine (1.2.7), run `gem install eventmachine -v '1.2.7' --source 'https://rubygems.org/'` at your **root** and a second time at the **project root**,
+5. `bundle config set --local path 'vendor/bundle'`
+6. `bundle install`
+7. `bundle exec jekyll s.` (to get you Jekyll site up locally, and in file watch mode)
-5. Final step: `npm install`
+8. `npm install`
+9. Get the Jekyll site up locally: `npm run dev`

+Sould you run into issues restarting the Jekyll server, you might have to re-run steps 4-9.

 Resource: https://www.youtube.com/watch?v=UKB9ylw0G4U